November 17, 2017

 The majority of didactics occur on Tuesday mornings, a required time for Externs.
 Some didactics occur on other days which may or may not fall on a particular Extern’s training days.

-Supervision Externs will receive extensive supervision on all clinical activities and in a variety of different supervision modalities (1:1, group, en-vivo).
-Psychology externs can expect to receive at least an hour of individual supervision weekly from a licensed psychologist, who will serve as their primary supervisor in their respective tracks.
+Externs will receive extensive supervision on all clinical activities and in a variety of different supervision modalities (live, 1:1, group).
+Psychology Externs can expect to receive at least an hour of individual supervision weekly from a licensed psychologist, who will serve as their primary supervisor in their respective tracks.
 Externs will also be provided with additional 1:1 supervision for psychological testing.
-Each extern will receive an additional hour of weekly supervision, provided by an intern mentor.
+Each Extern will receive an additional hour of weekly supervision, provided by an Intern mentor.
+Live supervision will be provided in each evaluation period and, for those on both inpatient and outpatient units, in each clinical training area.

-For specific inquiries about the General Adult Track and to apply, please contact:
+For specific inquiries about the General Adult Track, Adult Inpatient Track, or to apply, please contact our Acting Externship Director:

 Heather C. Nash, Ph.D.
 Director of Clinical Programming Lincoln Hospital 9D-215 234 E. 149th Street Bronx, NY 10451 718-579-4766 email@example.com